SoAsEr/FreeQL/README.md

 # How to use

-to be added later
+todo

 # Database
 The database used my FreeQL can be downloaded at https://soaser.github.io/FreeQL/assets/solvers/comp.vdb.
 As of now, there is no way to edit the database, though a way to edit the logKs from the tableau view and to upload your databases is on the roadmap.

 # Performance
 The technique used to solve the equations is a tableau method as described in Morel and Herring (1993).
 Newton-Rhapson is used to converge on the solution from an initial guess currently universally set at 10^-5.
-As it is run in the browser using webassembly using pyodide, performance is not spectacular, but the code can be found and run natively in the [solver folder](assets/solver).
+It is written in python, and run in the browser using pyodide.
+Performance is not spectacular, but if necesary the code can be run natively in the [solver folder](assets/solver).